H1dd3n00b/SubHound/README.md

 6) ./SubHound.sh
 7) Type in the domain you want to scan for subdomains
 8) Follow the script instructions, your terminal screen will be cleared occassionnally, this is intended...
-9) Script takes about 1-5 minutes to complete depending on your machine
+9) Script takes about 1-5 minutes to complete
 10) ENJOY!